 Restaurant Teppanyaki and Sake Bar are temporarily closed.

 The menu is inspired by the modern Japanese cuisine, combining distinct flavors with Japanese techniques.

-Enjoy a delicious sushi, raw food pieces and a glass of sparkling or a healthy smoothie.
-Right now, the Cocktail Bar offers the Sen 鮮 menu, which means fresh ingredients in Japanese.
+Enjoy delicious sushi, raw food pieces and a glass of sparkling or a healthy smoothie.
+Right now, our restaurant Saishoku offers the Sen 鮮 menu, which means fresh ingredients in Japanese.

 Here you are served classical cocktails, mocktails and eco wines by the glas along with exciting beers from around the world.
 Relax with a glas of eco certified Champagne, while enjoying the stunning view from our roof top terrace.

 In Japanese cooking the visual experience is as important as the taste.
 In Teppanyaki Restaurant each table has its own chef to prepare the food in front of the guest on the griddle.
 The Japanese and local Swedish ingredients provides a unique dining experience.
 We serve a set menu with inspiration from Japan and our surroundings.
 In case of food allergy, please contact us in advance.

 Opening hours: Temporarily closed

 In connection with the Teppanyaki Restaurant, you will find our sake bar.
 This is a large and very good selection of sake.
 Try your way through the bottles and get lost in a world full of this amazing rice brew.